 Advantages of job rotation

-Many employers choose to create a job rotation policy as a benefit to employees.
-But, employees aren’t the only ones who benefit from the program.
+Many employers who choose to create a job rotation policy do so as an employee benefit.
+But, employees aren’t the only ones who reap the rotation program benefits.

-Consider these benefits of job rotation programs for both employees and employers.
+Consider these benefits of a job rotation program for both employees and employers.

 1. Eliminates boredom